 Either of these problems may be due to:

 - Anorexia (loss of appetite) with low body mass index (BMI)

 - Chronic or long-term illnesses, such as cystic fibrosis or heart disease

 - Genetic defects or disorders

-- Infections that occur in the womb or after birth
+- Infections that occurred before or after the woman's birth

 - Other birth defects